soniacweb/project4redbrix/README.md

 !['Preview of the Lightbox feature'](https://media.giphy.com/media/J4zFtwoYVQ5O6uGDyx/giphy.gif)

-Enquiry on a listing, sucess message of enquiry, and dashboard summarising all enquiries once logged in:
+Enquiry on a listing, success message of enquiry, and dashboard summarising all enquiries once logged in:

 !['Preview of the Lightbox feature'](https://media.giphy.com/media/J4zBk2EH0LW3LALuOl/giphy.gif)